signl4/docs/integrations/android/android.md

 ## How to Integrate

-You can easily integrate the above mentioned apps by using the [SIGNL4 webhook API](https://docs.signl4.com/integrations/webhook/webhook.html).
+You can easily integrate the above-mentioned apps by using the [SIGNL4 webhook API](https://docs.signl4.com/integrations/webhook/webhook.html).

 You can use the app’s HTTP request action to send an HTTP POST request to your SIGNL4 webhook URL.
 This triggers an alert in SIGNL4.
 Simply embed this step into any workflow to achieve your desired outcome.